cksajil/MLAI25/notes/Session_36.md

 - Data Loader in Keras

 Activities
-1. Impliment different loss functions without ML/DL libraries
+1. Performance metric/Loss function activity
+	a.
+Write functions to compute MSE, RMSE, MAE using numpy only
+	b.
+Generate 100 random numbers for both y and yhat
+	c. compute MSE, RMSE, MAE using library and custom functions and verify if both are same
+2. Do a similar excercise for Binary Cross-Entropy

-2. Apply different optimizers for a computationally demanding task and compare loss curves
+3. Apply different optimizers for a computationally demanding task and compare loss curves
-3. Data Loader example
+4. Data Loader example
-4. Impliment a neural network in Keras using both sequential and functional APIs
+5. Impliment a neural network in Keras using both sequential and functional APIs